 We encourage our clients to think laterally about what

-arrangements might work best for their infant or toddler, having
+arrangements might work best for their infant child, having regard

-regard to what we know about the research in this area, how the
+to what we know about the research in this area, how the court

-court applies this research, and of course the best interests of
+applies this research, and of course the application of family law

 Different care arrangements work better for children of

-Act 1975 in relation to shared parental responsibility there
+1975 in relation to shared parental responsibility there seems to

-seems to be a move towards arguing for equal time or substantial
+be a move towards arguing for equal time or substantial and

-and significant time even with infant children.
-That is, there
+significant time even with infant children.
+That is, there seems to

-seems to be a move towards fathers' seeking more time with
+be a move towards fathers' seeking more time with children at